adbenoit-9/42_ft_services/README.md

 # :heart: Ft_services :heart:
 Welcome into my ft_services, if, like me, you are not familiar with the vocaculary of computing, you are in the right place.
-Here, I'll try to explain kubernetes with metaphore.
+Here, I'll try to explain ft_services with metaphore.
+But you need to already tried to understanding kubernetes, i only helping you to simplify your vision.
+You have to complete my steps with your own researches.

 We are going to compare the cluster to a little cutie house that we'll try to build. :cherry_blossom: